futurewei-cloud/chogori-platform/docs/TXN.md

 >int64 endTime(): // strictly-increasing TimeValue - the end time of the timestamp window
 >int64 tsoid(); // identity of the TSO service

-##### TSO (TimeStampOracle)
+### TSO (TimeStampOracle)
-TSO is a separate service whose job is to provide a global clock.
+TSO is a separate service whose job is to provide Timestamps.
 The design and scalability of this component is addressed in a [separate document](./TSO.md).
 For the purposes of this document it is sufficient to understand that the TSO service:
 - syncs itself to UniversalTime and can emit Timestamps as described above
-- guarantees strictly increasing endTime in timestamps, which is important to efficiently sequence TSO-local events (that is events which use the same TSO to produce timestamps)
+- guarantees strictly increasing endTime in timestamps, which is important to efficiently sequence TSO-local events (that is events which use the same TSO for their clock source)
 - Can provide throughput of 20MM ts/sec, with latency of 10usec.

 In our architecture we support multiple configurations, but our reference architecture has one TSO per region, where DC-local operations always use their DC-local TSO.

 - Additional requirement:
     In order to satisfy some use cases (e.g guaranteed read-only snapshot reads in the past), we require that if a cluster mixes multiple TSOs, then the TSOs are sufficiently far from each other so that the time of flight of a message from TSO1 to TSO2 is greater than any possible error either of the TSOs can observe from its true source.
     A bit more formally, this restriction guarantees that if there is a causal relationship between two transactions T1,T2, then `T2 is a causal successor of T1` implies that `T2.timestamp is strictly greater than T1.timestamp`.
-As a shorthand: `T1<-T2 ==> T1.ts < T2.ts`.
+As a shorthand: `T1->T2 ==> T1.ts < T2.ts`.
-    This is trivially true if T1 and T2 come through the same TSO. if T1 and T2 come via different TSOs though, we need the guarantee that if T2 is a successor (i.e. it observed the effect of T1), then T2's timestamp is strictly ordered after T1's timestamp.
+    This is trivially true if T1 and T2 come through the same TSO.
+However, if T1 and T2 come via different TSOs, we need the guarantee that if T2 is a successor (i.e. it observed the effect of T1), then T2's timestamp is strictly ordered after T1's timestamp.
 If time-of-flight between the TSOs is greater than the error in the timestamp, then we know that by the time T2 wants to generate a timestamp for its transaction the time at T2's TSO has advanced past the error window in T1's timestamp and therefore T2's timestamp will be greater than T1's timestamp.

 This requirement combined with physical limit of speed of electricity over copper puts the minimum distance between geo-TSOs to .6KM for each 1usec of clock error.
-Correspondingly, the max limit is that if you have a clock source which cannot guarantee error of 65ms or less, then we cannot support global transactions.
+Correspondingly, if the available clock source cannot guarantee error of 65ms or less, then we cannot support global transactions.

 Commercially available atomic clocks (rack-mountable; ~$7000) can allow our TSO to produce timestamps with interval of 3usecs (limited by the sample rate of 0.75MHz).
 This makes the global-TSO deployment restriction be ~2KM physical distance between TSOs.